 In addition to the above, some graduate school programs have exam requirements.
 The type of exam depends on your field.
 Medical students may have to take the Medical College Admission Test (MCATs), for instance, while law students are required to take the Law School Admission Test (LSATs).

 For other fields such as counseling and education admissions, graduate schools may require that you complete the Graduate Record Examination (GRE).
 The GRE is offered year-round and students can take it up to once every 21 days.
 Even so, taking it too often can work against you: universities may access all of your scores and weigh each one before making a decision.

 After you’ve been accepted into a graduate school program, the decision-making process isn’t over.
 Just because you’re accepted, doesn’t mean you’re committed.
 It is best to weigh the options before signing on the proverbial dotted line.

-- If you’re accepted to more than one school, compare the offers you receive.
+- If you’re accepted to more than one school, try comparing the offers you receive.
 Keep in mind things like school ranking, duration of program, cost, and personal preference.
 Accreditation is of high importance too.
 For licensure and certification in some fields, attending accredited programs is preferred, if not required.